neex/http2smugl/README.md

 Apache Traffic Server is mainly used at Yahoo.
 It processes HTTP/2 in an unusual way: it converts it to HTTP/1.1 in memory and then re-parses the resulting request.
 Thus, while a header technically could be "smuggled", there's no way it will result in a vulnerability: you could send the same bytes to an HTTP/1.1 connection.

 The easiest way to detect you're dealing with ATS (besides the `Server` header) is by sending a `TRACE` request.
 If a `Max-Forwards: 0` header present in the request, ATS will return an answer to `TRACE` requests by default without forwarding it to the backend.

+#### Microsoft IIS

+It seems like Microsoft IIS supports decoding chunked encoding inside HTTP/2 bodies.
+That is strange behaviour; however, it is innocent from the security point of view.

+To detect you're dealing with IIS, you can send a request with a "transfer-encoding:chunked" header and an incorrect chunked body.
+If you see `Microsoft-HTTPAPI` or something like this in the `Server` header, that is it.

 #### Other WAFs